Defining responsibility during international goods transportation

 This is a series of internationally-recognised terms that are used to clarify the duties and the responsibilities of both seller and buyer in regards to the goods being transported.
 There are currently 11 Incoterms.

-Each Incoterm® is a three-letter abbreviation (see table below).
+Each Incoterm® is a three-letter abbreviation (see below).
 Incoterms® should be used in any international sales contract as they make clear:

 - Whether the exporter or importer is responsible for organising and paying for delivery;